TarekWael-09/CodeAlpha_Credit_Score_Model/README.md

-# 💳 Credit Scoring Model using Machine Learning
+📊 Credit Scoring Model using Machine Learning

-This project aims to build an intelligent credit scoring system that predicts whether a customer is likely to **repay** a loan or **default**, using historical financial data and machine learning algorithms.
+This project builds a machine learning model to predict whether a customer is likely to default on a loan or repay it on time.
+It uses historical credit data and multiple ML algorithms for classification.

----

-## 📌 Overview

-Credit scoring helps financial institutions assess the **risk level** of potential borrowers.
-By training on previous loan applications, this model can identify patterns that differentiate between reliable and risky customers.

----

-## ✅ Features
+✅ Key Features:
+End-to-end credit scoring pipeline

-- 📂 Data Preprocessing: Missing value handling, encoding, scaling
+Data preprocessing: cleaning, encoding, and scaling

-- 🤖 Model Training: Logistic Regression, Random Forest, XGBoost
+Model training using Logistic Regression, Random Forest, and XGBoost

-- 📈 Evaluation Metrics: Accuracy, Precision, Recall, F1-score
+Performance evaluation: Accuracy, Precision, Recall, F1 Score

-- 🧠 Model Explainability: SHAP (optional)
+Feature importance and model explainability (SHAP or LIME)

-- 🌐 **Streamlit Web App**: Interactive interface to test new credit applications
+Interactive web app using Streamlit to test the model with new inputs

----

-## 🧪 Dataset

-The dataset includes customer information such as:

-- Age
-- Gender
-- Marital status
-- Income
-- Employment type
-- Credit history
-- Loan amount
-- Previous defaults

-> Note: This project uses a sample dataset.
-You can replace it with your own data.

----

-## 🖥️ Streamlit App
+🖥️ Streamlit App:

-An interactive dashboard built with **Streamlit** where you can:
+The project includes a simple Streamlit dashboard where users can:

-- Enter new customer data
-- Predict credit risk instantly
+Input customer details (age, income, employment status, etc.)

+Instantly see creditworthiness predictions

-- View prediction confidence
+View model confidence level and explanations

+📁 Dataset:
+Trained on a dataset containing customer financial and demographic information such as income, loan amount, credit history, and employment.

+⚙️ Tech Stack:
+Python

+Scikit-learn, XGBoost

+Pandas, NumPy, Matplotlib, Seaborn

+Streamlit for building the web application

+SHAP for interpretability